 About the estate:

 The de Saint-Victor family (now Éric) first settled on these Bandol vineyards in 1978, cultivating them using non-certified organic methods.
-Following extensive expansion, the estate now comprises 50 hectares of vineyards terraced in restanques at an altitude of 300 meters, forming a south-east-facing cirque.
-A must-try wine from the Bandol appellation.
+Following extensive expansion work, the estate now comprises 50 hectares of vineyards terraced in restanques at an altitude of 300 meters, forming a south-east-facing cirque.
+An essential reference within the Bandol appellation.

 Guide des Vins Gault & Millau